hnzhang/notes/AWS-architect-associate.md

 Available in 3 types,
 1. File Gateway(as NFS) to store files.
 A file is also an native S3 object once it is transferred to S3
 1. Volume Gateway(as iSCICI) for block storage in Amazon S3 with point-in-time as Amazon EBS snapshots.
 HTTPS is used on S3 side as endpoint protocol.
-   1. Stored Volumes.
-The primary data is on premise, and data is backed up into Amazon S3 snapshots
+   1. Stored Volume Gateway.
+The primary data is on premise, and data is backed up into Amazon S3 snapshots with asyc backup.
+The size can vary from 1GB to 16 TB in size.
-   1. Cached Volumes.
+   1. Cached Volume Gateway.
 The primary data is on Amazon S3, and frequently used data are cached on premise to lower the latency.
+Cached volume can be between 1GB to 32GB in size.

-1. Tape gateway(as virtual tape library) back up your data to Amazon S3 and archive in Amazon Glacier using your existing tape-based processes
+1. Tape gateway(as virtual tape library) back up your data to Amazon S3 and archive in Amazon Glacier using your existing tape-based processes.
+Also use ISCSI to transfer data.
+This is supported by NetBackup, Backup Exec, and Veeam.

 iSCSI-- **Internet Small Computer System Interface** block protocol